What’s so special about the Facebook “Boost Post” button? You know, the one that lurks in the corner of every post on your company’s business page?

 *more on audience in a moment

-Why should my business use it?
+Why should my business boost a post?

 The first answer to “why should I use the boost post button” is that you shouldn’t if you don’t know what you’re doing.